Rebekah47/homework_end_of_python_PDA/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
   total#variable isnt defined and so the function wouldnt return anythign to test ,needs to be and int, set to 0 for card in cards:
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of" + total #return statment is indented too far and is inside the for loop and the "total" needs to be concatenated in to a string.

 ```